casas45/CasioCAN/README.md

 The entire project was versioned using git, and each feature was developed in a separate branch, documented using Doxygen, and compliance with MISRA standards was ensured using cppcheck.

+The unit testing applied to each function was done using ceedling.

 > The project is implemented in the STM32-G0B1RE Nucleo board.